duranserkan/DRN-Project/DRN.Framework.Testing/README.md

 * `ServiceProvider` provides `IConfiguration` and `IAppSettings` with SettingsProvider.
   * SettingsProvider reads json settings files that can be found in the settings folder of the test project
   * Make sure file is copied to output directory
-  * If no settings file is specified while calling `BuildServiceProvider` `appsettings.json` file be searched by convention.
+  * If no settings file is specified while calling `BuildServiceProvider`. `appsettings.json` file be searched by convention.
 * `ServiceProvider` provides utils provided with DRN.Framework.Utils' `UtilsModule`
 * `BuildServiceProvider` replaces dependencies that can be replaced with inlined interfaces.
 * `ServiceProvider` and `TestContext` will be disposed by xunit when test finishes